ViggieM/minimalistdjango/articles/lifehacks.md

 Self documenting code is great.
 And having diagrams of your architecture, database schema, or processes directly next to your code can be sometimes very helpful.
 [ASCIIFlow](https://asciiflow.com/) is a great tool for that.

+#### Use strings as key for choices instead of integers

+Avoid using integers as keys for model field [choices](https://docs.djangoproject.com/en/5.0/ref/models/fields/#choices) (or any other Enum).
+They convey more information, without looking back at the code, in case you are required to work with them for example in templates, or in JavaScript.